 Sleep refused to stay with him for long, however- when Vio next surfaced into consciousness it was to Blue's snoring and Green's arm warm around his waist.
 The near-total darkness was disorienting; at some point after he'd fallen asleep someone had managed to dim the flameless lantern completely.

-"Well, Goddess-touched," she said to him in the blandest of voices that immediately caused Vio to narrow his eyes.
-"I suppose it is the morrow, by the barest margin.
+"Well, Goddess-touched," she said to him in the blandest of voices.
+"I suppose it iis/i the morrow, by the barest margin.
 Where shall we begin?"

-He thought for a moment, eyes narrowing slightly.
+He thought for a moment, eyes narrowing.
 "When the others call for you, set them to looking for information about the Twilight Seal, if you please," he said finally.
-"As for me… I will need to join them eventually, but until then…" He hesitated, and Sheia made a noise of amusement.
+"As for me… I will need to join them soon, but until then…" He hesitated, and Sheia made a noise of amusement.

 "I do," Vio admitted, letting his lips curve into a smile.
 "I would spend months in here, if not for our task."